jesswinanto1/Cloud_documentation/README-ssh-connection-lab.md

 3. Set the parameter type to EdDSA.
 4. Click Save private key to generate the .ppk file.

-*Figure 2: Loading the .pem key in PuTTYgen.*
-*Figure 3: Selecting the EdDSA key parameter.*
-*Figure 4: Saving the converted private key (.ppk).*

 ### Step 2: Configuring and Launching PuTTY